arya-io/arya-io/README.md

 <td>

 **Data Engineer** — Bridgenext
-`August 2025 – Present`
+`September 2025 – Present`
-Building and maintaining data pipelines using Databricks, Microsoft Fabric, and PySpark; working across ingestion, transformation, and lakehouse-style data delivery for downstream analytics and reporting.
+Building and maintaining data pipelines using Databricks, Microsoft Fabric, and PySpark; using Great Expectations for data quality and validation; working across ingestion, transformation, and lakehouse-style data delivery for downstream analytics and reporting.

 </td>
 </tr>